renaatd/mininecjs/README.md

 # MininecJS - MiniNEC in the browser

-This project uses TypeScript / Vue 2 / Vue CLI.
+This project uses TypeScript / Vue 3 / Vite.

 The actual antenna calculations are done by a C++ library compiled to WebAssembly, and included as a JavaScript blob.